Recently added item(s) ×

 You have no items in your shopping cart.

-The primers, solvent cements, and bonding agents are different for PVC and CPVC due to the differences in their chemical composition.
+The primers, solvent cements, and bonding agents are different for PVC and CPVC due to the differences in the material's chemical composition.
 For example, CPVC solvent cements must meet ASTM F493 specifications, and PVC solvent cements must meet ASTM D2564 specifications.
 Because of this, CPVC and PVC pipes and fittings, along with their solvents and bonding agents, should not be used interchangeably.
 In addition to meeting ASTM specifications, there are different solvent cements required based on the pipe’s size and intended application, so check the product containers to be sure you’re using the correct agent for the correct application.

 PVC comes in nominal pipe sizes only, while CPVC is available in both nominal pipe sizes and copper tube sizes.
 CPVC has greater flexibility than PVC, and requires support at three foot intervals to maintain its position.

-For more on what is PVC, its characteristics and properies, read our resource article What is PVC | What is uPVC.
+For more on what is PVC, the characteristics and properties of the plastic, read our resource article What is PVC | What is uPVC.

 PVC has a peak temperature threshold of 140° Fahrenheit.
 For applications requiring temperatures above that, CPVC (chlorinated polyvinyl chloride) is recommended.
 CPVC offers some benefits over PVC, but at a slightly higher price point.

-They’re both a quieter, easier to install, and less expensive alternative to copper and iron pipes, especially in plumbing applications.
-Because they are thermoplastics, they have an inherent insulation that reduces condensation formation on the pipes, and maintains water temperature (both cold and hot) better than copper pipes do.
+CPVC and PVC are both a quieter, easier to install, and less expensive alternative to copper and iron pipes, especially in plumbing applications.
+Because they are thermoplastics, they have an inherent insulation that reduces condensation formation on the pipes and maintains both cold and hot water temperature better than copper pipes do.